 The project links Duke Energy's Greentown Station (near Kokomo, Ind.) with AEP's Rockport Station (east of Evansville, Ind.).

-The first segment of the project, a 70-mile 765-kV line, extends from Greentown Station west to Reynolds Station just north of Lafayette, Ind.
-Pioneer and Northern Indiana Public Service Company (NIPSCO) are working together to develop and construct this segment of the project.
-Upon completion, Pioneer and NIPSCO will each own a portion of the Greentown to Reynolds segment.
+The first segment of the project, a 70-mile 765-kV line, extends from Greentown Station west to Reynolds Station just north of Lafayette, Ind and was placed in service in June 2019 Pioneer and Northern Indiana Public Service Company (NIPSCO) are worked together to develop and construct this segment of the project.
+Pioneer and NIPSCO each own a portion of the Greentown to Reynolds segment.

 The remaining 220 miles of the project will be developed, constructed, and owned by Pioneer Transmission, LLC.